Ana Teresa Bernal Montañés

 REDEPAZ-Red Nacional de Iniciativas por la Paz y Contra la G

-This profile was prepared when Ana Teresa Bernal Montañés was elected to the Ashoka Fellowship in 1999.
+This description of Ana Teresa Bernal Montañés's work was prepared when Ana Teresa Bernal Montañés was elected to the Ashoka Fellowship in 1999.

 Ana Teresa Bernal is unifying and strengthening the voice of civil society so that it can play an active role in promoting peace and social justice in Colombia.